Dr Amanda Lloyd

 Responsibilities

-Prior to this I was the Future Foods Food Intervention Trials Health Assessments & Scientific co-ordinator at AU.
-Working with a team of experienced technicians I managed a range of company-led collaborations, within which I designed, organised and managed food interventions to investigate the impact of new food products on human health and well-being.
-I spent considerable effort co-writing the Welsh Government Food Development Framework bid with colleagues, which we won.
+Prior to this, I was the Health Assessments and Scientific Coordinator for the Future Foods Food Intervention Trials at Aberystwyth University.
+In collaboration with a team of experienced technicians, I managed several company-led projects, designing and overseeing food interventions to evaluate the effects of new food products on human health and well-being.
+I also played a key role in co-authoring the successful bid for the Welsh Government Food Development Framework.

 Publications